deciomontanhani/feelingAnalysisApp/README.md

 	case twitterToken = "bearer [YOUR_TWITTER_TOKEN_HERE]"
 }
 ```
-Add this file in **/AppSupport** folder, and hit the run button in Xcode.
+Add this file in **Projects/MainApp/FeelingAnalysisApp/Sources/AppSupport** folder, and then run ```tuist focus``` to generate the project.
+Tap run button and enjoy it!

 ## Frequently Asked Questions